RedditRecs

 Reddit Icon

-ojessen • 19 days ago
+ojessen • about 2 months ago

 I switched to Garmin (Descent G1) after the touchscreen stopped working on my Sense 2 after swimming in a sea water pool.
 The screen isn't as fancy but, but that's the only issue I have.